Young girl receiving treatment at the SLHS clinic

 At times we must maintain a waiting list for the clinic because we have had more referrals than we can handle.
 Our faculty will keep in contact with the patient or parents and inform them when space is available.
 We do reserve the right to prioritize services based on educational levels of our students, availability of space in our schedule and the severity of the circumstances surrounding individual cases.

-We are housed in West Science Building of the Seaborg Science Complex, located on Center Street (see campus map).
-See our department secretary in West Science room 1513, across the hall from the clinic, for a parking permit when you arrive for your first appointment.
+We are housed in The Science Building of the Seaborg Science Complex, located on Center Street (see campus map).
+See our department secretary in The Science Building, room 1513, across the hall from the clinic, for a parking permit when you arrive for your first appointment.
 You must display this permit in your front windshield to be entitled to park in one of the “Speech-Language and Hearing Clinic” spaces in the lot adjacent to the clinic while you are receiving clinic services.
 If these slots are filled, you may feel free to park in any marked parking space in the lot with your permit displayed.
 If you follow these procedures and get a parking ticket, give the ticket to the department secretary so it can be voided.

 Please note that only one parking permit will be issued for each family car per semester.
 Individuals needing a replacement must go to Public Safety in the Services Building on Sugarloaf Avenue.
 When a client is discharged from the clinic program, the parking permit must be returned to the department secretary.